TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 !!! warning "Releases where German is the original language"

-    Due to technical limitations releases where German is the original language of the movie will be identified as `German DL` even though they might not contain another language.
+    Due to technical limitations releases where German is the original language of the movie it will be identified as `German DL` even though they might not contain another language.
-    The only (cosmetical) impact of this is that the scores of those releases will be higher by `1000` than they are supposed to be.
+    The only (cosmetic) impact of this is that the scores of those releases will be slightly higher than they are supposed to be.

 ---